 To start, make sure you know the total cost of the product before considering ad spend.
 This means everything from manufacturing costs to even fees associated with listing and shipping needs to be considered.
 Add everything up, deduct it from your sale price per unit, and you’ll have a clearer understanding of your profit margin.

 Next up is the ever-exciting world of keyword bidding.
-While it might be tempting to invest in an ultra-lucrative keyword at a high bid to guarantee that you get the highest sponsored search results rankings, it’s better to be realistic.
+It’s important to be realistic.
+It can be very tempting to invest in an ultra-lucrative keyword at a high bid to guarantee that you get the highest sponsored search results rankings.
 Again, that available ad spend should always be repeating in your head like a mantra – bid only the maximum amount you can afford for that specific keyword.

 These sellers are often the most successful, even if they have a rough product launch or otherwise: they’re being fair, approachable, and considerate.
 Online shoppers can spot this a mile away and will have more confidence in your brand this way.